Angels and spirits

 Diabolos is the Greek word for Devil, or false accuser, also known as Satan or the Dragon.
 Diabolos nearly always refers to Satan and never, not once does it ever refer to a spirit.

 Rather than intimate that the Devil is a spirit, this verse indicates just the opposite, that the Devil, here called the Dragon, was not a spirit but that a spirit came forth from him.
 It just stands to reason that the Devil and spirits must have been separate beings.
-It should be noted that the common phrase devil spirit or devil spirits is never used in the Bible.
+Though the Diabolos is not a spirit, we shall see that diamonion are; howbeit, it should be noted that the common phrase devil spirit or devil spirits is never used in the Bible.

 There is one verse in EPHESIANS where a poor translation has suggested to some readers that the Devil was indeed a spirit.